erstazi/silver-pancake/README.md

 ### Create our first SQL table

 We will break this down into the smaller segments.
 However, here is the first SQL table!
+Copy this section and paste it into a file named `client_messages_user.sql` which you can open in your favorite editor.
+Geany is an IDE that would show the syntax correctly, for instance.

 ```SQL
 DROP TABLE IF EXISTS `client_messages`.`users`;